humanfia/putnambench/README.md

 ## Start Here: Verify Our Proofs Through The AXLE API

 The verified Lean files are published on [Huggingface](https://huggingface.co/datasets/humanfia-lab/putnambench-solution).
 Note that upon putnambench authors' request, we do NOT open source all solutions.
-Instead, we provide a preview of first 12 questions for review and open source the whole solving pipeline.
-Feel free to eval and run if interested.
+Instead, we provide [a preview of first 12 questions](https://huggingface.co/datasets/humanfia-lab/putnambench-solution-preview) for review and release the whole solving pipeline.
+Feel free to eval and run if interested!

 The fastest independent check is the AXLE verification API.
 It needs **only Python 3 and network access** — no Lean, no Mathlib, no Comparator build, no